cjbaar/prusa-mmu-12x/firmware/README.md

 ## DISCLAIMER

 Use at your own risk.
 I have not necessarily tested each individual file.
-If possible, use provided configs to compiles your own hex files.
+If possible, use provided configs to compile your own hex files.